longbridgeapp/feishu-pages/feishu-docx/tests/fixtures/case1.expect.md

 ### Blockquotes

-Markdown uses email-style > characters for block quoting.
+Markdown uses email-style &gt; characters for block quoting.
 They are presented as:

 ```md
 > This is a blockquote with two paragraphs.
 This is first paragraph.